ivanbruel/webdriver.sh/README.txt

 License

-This project is licensed under the terms of the GPL 3.0
+This project is licensed under the terms of the GPL version 3 or later.

 https://github.com/vulgo/webdriver.sh